PowerDNS/pdns/docs/migration.rst

 The easiest way to migrate all your zones from your old infrastructure to PowerDNS is to add all your domains as a slave domain with your current master as the master, wait for the zones to be transferred and change the zones to master.
-Make sure :ref:`setting-slave` is set to "yes" in your pdns.conf.
+Make sure :ref:`setting-secondary` is set to "yes" in your pdns.conf.

 To A Generic SQL Backend